CUBRID/cubrid-manual/en/sql/function/analysis_fn.rst

 .. note::

-    **GROUP_CONCAT** performance for processing many rows has been improved starting from CUBRID 11.3 by optimizing internal string operations.
+    **GROUP_CONCAT** performance for processing large numbers of rows has been improved starting from CUBRID 11.3 through optimization of internal string operations.

 LAG
 ===